kitnil/awesome/README.md

 ## Others

-- [awesome-scalability](https://github.com/binhnguyennus/awesome-scalability) - Scalability :cherries:, Availability :fire:, Stability :mount_fuji: Back-end Systems List - Made With :sparkling_heart:, :pizza: and :coffee:
+- [games](https://github.com/leereilly/games) - :video_game: A list of popular/awesome videos games, add-ons, maps, etc. hosted on GitHub.
+Any genre.
+Any platform.
+Any engine.
+- [awesome-scalability](https://github.com/binhnguyennus/awesome-scalability) - An updated and curated list of selected readings to illustrate Scalability, Availability, and Stability Design Patterns in Back-end Development.
 - [emacs-lisp-style-guide](https://github.com/bbatsov/emacs-lisp-style-guide) - A community-driven Emacs Lisp style guide
 - [Waterfox](https://github.com/MrAlex94/Waterfox) - The official Waterfox source code repository
 - [donate](https://github.com/joshtronic/donate) - Just a list of Free Software, Open Source Software and other technology-related things you can contribute money to.